DoanCV/DoanCV/README.md

 <br>    - @doanhub which is my .edu account
 <br>    - @Porkdown which is my Codewars and Jovian.AI alias

-- 👀 I’m interested in the software development lifecycle especially in the data science domain, from data engineering to model deployment.
+- 👀 I’m interested in the software development lifecycle especially in the data science domain, from data engineering to deployment.
 - 🌱 I’m currently reading Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow.
 - 🎉 I'm continuing my #66daysofdata streak since inception.
 Check it out if you are interested.
 I hope you can join, we're on round 3!
 - 💞️ I’m looking to collaborate on career and interview preparation with enthusiasts and professionals.